Truncated long-range percolation of words on the square lattice: Introduction

 \subsection{Background and motivation}

-The classical truncation question asks: if $\P(|C|=\infty)>0$, is it true that $\P^K(|C|=\infty)>0$ for some sufficiently large $K$?
-To the best of our knowledge, this problem was first considered in \cite{MS}, where the authors provided an affirmative answer under the assumption that the sequence $(p_i)_{i\in\N}$ decays exponentially.
+The classical truncation question asks: if $\P(|C|=\infty)>0$, is it true that $\P^K(|C|=\infty)>0$ for some large $K$?
+This problem was first considered in \cite{MS}, where the authors provided affirmative answers under the assumption that the sequence $(p_i)_{i\in\N}$ decays exponentially.

-A simpler (but still open) problem is the following: assuming the sum of the $p_i$'s diverges, does the truncation question on the square lattice have an affirmative answer?
-The first significant progress in this direction is found in \cite{SSV}, where the authors analyze a model with $p_{V}=\varepsilon>0$ and $p_{H,i}=p_i$ for $i\geq 1$.
+A simpler (yet still open) problem is the following: assuming the sum of the $p_i$ diverges, does the truncation question on the square lattice have an affirmative answer?
+The first significant progress in this direction was made in \cite{SSV}, where the authors analyzed a model with $p_{V}=\varepsilon>0$ and $p_{H,i}=p_i$ for $i\geq 1$.
 They show that if $p_i\geq (i\log i)^{-1}$ for all sufficiently large $i$, then the truncation question has an affirmative answer.
-Their proof reduces the problem to analyzing a dependent percolation process on a renormalized lattice.
-This process dominates an anisotropic nearest-neighbor Bernoulli percolation, where the probabilities of vertical and horizontal edges being open, $p_V$ and $p_H$, respectively, satisfy $p_V+p_H>1$.
-This condition ensures almost sure percolation, as detailed in page 54 of \cite{K}.
+Their argument is based on a renormalization scheme that leads to a dependent percolation process dominating an anisotropic nearest-neighbor Bernoulli percolation model.
+In this auxiliary model, the probabilities $p_V$ and $p_H$ of vertical and horizontal edges being open satisfy $p_V + p_H > 1$, which guarantees almost sure percolation (see \cite{K}).

-Removing the regularity assumption on the sequence $(p_i)_{i\in\N}$, in \cite{FLS} the authors consider a long-range percolation model on $\Z^d$, $d\geq 2$, where all edges of length $i$ parallel to the axis are independently open with probability $p_i$.
+Removing the regularity assumption on the sequence $(p_i)_{i\in\N}$, in \cite{FLS} the authors consider a percolation model on $\Z^d$, $d\geq 2$, where all edges of length $i$ parallel to some coordinate axis are independently open with probability $p_i$.
 They prove that the truncation question has an affirmative answer under the condition that $\limsup p_i>0$.
-Their proof involves constructing an isomorphism between a subgraph of $\G$ and a $s$-dimensional slab of $\Z^2$ for some $s$ large, followed by an application of the classical Grimmett and Marstrand result \cite{GM}.
+Their proof involves constructing an isomorphism between a subgraph of $\G$ and an $s$-dimensional slab of $\Z^2$ for some $s$ large, followed by an application of the classical result of Grimmett and Marstrand \cite{GM}.
 For related results on other graphs under the same hypothesis, see \cite{AHLV}.